 But it can do quite a job, wheeling easily along the driveway or pavement and scooping up enormous amounts of the white stuff, and then letting you throw double the amount of snow you’d normally get with a shovel with virtually no effort.

 The engineers who designed the Wovel considered the best way to use mechanical force and leverage at the fulcrum of the wheel, and created a machine (the best way to describe this shovel) which can snap up two feet of heavy snow and easily deposit it off to the side without straining the user’s back or heart (verified by studies at a major university) – no twisting or lifting is involved.
 The Snow Wolf is made from heavy gauge steel and polypropylene but even a child can use it, and it folds flat for storage.

-The Snow Wovel is pricey, at around $140.
+The Snow Wovel is pricey.
 But it’s an amazing piece of machinery, and since it’s silent and requires no power, you may even prefer it over a snowblower.